ExplainableML/UncerGuidedI2I/README.md

 ```

 ### Preparing Datasets
-The experiments of the paper used T1 MRI scans from the IXI dataset and a propietary PET/CT dataset.
+The experiments of the paper used T1 MRI scans from the IXI dataset and a proprietary PET/CT dataset.

 `data/IXI/` has jupyter notebooks to prepare the data for motion correction as well as undersampled MRI reconstruction.
 For custom datasets, use the above notebooks as example to prepare the dataset and place them under `data/`.
 The dataset class in `src/ds.py` loads the paired set of images (corrupted and the non-corrupted version).

-### Training
+### Learning models with uncertainty
 `src/networks.py` provides the generator and discriminator architectures.

 `src/utils.py` provides two training APIs `train_i2i_UNet3headGAN` and `train_i2i_Cas_UNet3headGAN`.
 The first API is to be used to train the primary GAN, whereas the second API is to be used to train the subsequent GANs.